MicBrain/Git-Sample/README.md

 ### Differences between beargit and git

-   There are some key differences between this version of
+   There are some key differences between this version of distributed revision